 Administering an agent that alters the gut microbiome signature to that similar to non-obese individuals.

 The researchers have developed a personalized machine-learning algorithm, which based on the gut microbiome population, can predict the likelihood of recurrent weight gain.
-Additionally, the researchers have tested different agents such as antibiotics, flavanoids, probiotics, and fecal transplants in order to directly modulate the gut microbiome population, changing it to that of a non-obese individual.
+Additionally, the researchers have tested different agents such as antibiotics, flavanoids, and fecal transplants in mouse models, to directly modulate the gut microbiome to avoid relapsing obesity.

 Applications and Advantages: